 Diversity and Gender Equality Activities Overview

 Gender equality policies foster innovation by including a diverse and often untapped talent pool, whilst balancing task distributions and career opportunities, helping to overcome stereotypes for both women and men regardless of educational background or current position in HBP.

-In line with the European Commission's gender agenda for Horizon 2020, the HBP aims to play a pioneering role in advancing gender equality by aiming for an equal balance between male and female scientists in research teams and decision-making, as well as promoting awareness of gender equality in research and innovation.
+In line with the European Commission's gender agenda for Horizon 2020, the HBP aims to play a pioneering role in advancing gender equality by aiming for a balance between male and female scientists in research teams and decision-making, as well as promoting awareness of gender equality in research and innovation.
 One of the main challenges will be to increase the number of women in higher-level positions and in education activities.

 The HBP began its activities on gender equality in January 2017.
-During the SGA1 period (April 2016 to March 2018), foundations will be laid for a comprehensive and sustainable gender strategy by EAF Berlin.
+During the SGA1 period (April 2016 to March 2018), foundations were laid for a comprehensive and sustainable gender strategy by EAF Berlin.

-The HBP is supported for SGA2 (April 2018 to March 2020) in this challenging task by convelop, an independent organisation advising clients on diversity and equality in research and innovation.
+For SGA2 (April 2018 to March 2020) HBP is supported in this challenging task by convelop, an independent organisation advising clients on diversity and equality in research and innovation.

 The Gender equality activities planned include: